THE GIGS AND THE HISTORY I

 Future Professor Meg Radford makes her debut with the band, at six years old!

-Premiere of Foucault Funk, Breakers, and The Sammy Song.
+Premiere of The Sammy Song (Meg Radford)

 Kenny's Castaways Bleecker Street, New York City, NY, June 19, 1997